Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to

 As always when sharing personal information with a website, someone considering doing this should investigate what is done with the data.
 It should also be noted that even though Cats vs Cancer doesn't require registration, information is collected via IP address as a user browses the site.
 It's also collected in a more personal form when people comment on the site's social media accounts.
 The gathering and analysis of user information in this way is very common on the Internet.
 Goodeed goes beyond the basics with respect to gathering information, though.

 Translating the Website

 The Goodeed website is displayed in a mixture of French and English.
 Over time, the amount of English has decreased.
 This isn't a problem for me because I use the translation abilities of the Chrome browser on my laptop.
 I’m also able to translate the website using Chrome on my iPad.
 Google says that Chrome does the same job on the iPhone and Android systems.

-Sometimes an offer to translate a web page appears on the top right of the screen in Chrome when it detects that a page isn't in English, provided this ability has been chosen in the browser’s settings.
+Sometimes an offer to translate a web page appears on the top right of my laptop screen in Chrome when it detects that a page isn't in English, provided this ability has been chosen in the browser’s settings.
 This doesn’t happen for me when I visit the Goodeed site, so I right-click to bring up a menu and then choose “Translate into English”.
 The translation is rapid and the result makes sense.
 It's a very useful feature.

-A non-governmental organization (NGO) is any non-profit, voluntary citizens' group which is organized on a local, national or international level.— NGO.org
+A non-governmental organization (NGO) is any non-profit, voluntary citizens' group which is organized on a local, national or international level.

 What Projects Are Supported?